jordanbchilds/jordanbchilds.github.io/content/posts/energy_spot_statistical_model_comparison.md

     \Phi(L^s) &= 1 - \Phi_1 L^s - \Phi_2 L^{2s} - \dots - \Phi_P L^{Ps}, \\
     \phi(L) &= 1 - \phi_1 L - \Phi_2 L^{s} - \dots - \Phi_p L^{p}, \\
     \Theta(L^s) &= 1 + \Theta_1 L^s + \Theta_2 L^{2s} + \dots + \Theta_Q L^{Qs}, \\
-    \theta(L) &= 1 + \theta_1 L + \theta_2 L^{2} + \dots + \theta_q L^{q}.
+    \theta(L) &= 1 + \theta_1 L + \theta_2 L^{2} + \dots + \theta_q L^{q},
 \end{aligned}
 $$
 </div>

-Where $\boldsymbol{b}$ is $m$-dimensional vector of exogenous coefficients.
-Similarly to the ARIMA model, the may seem complex but each component of the model directly corresponds to a function and set of brackets, and expanding other brackets will yield a linear combination of the expected elements
+where the operator $L$ is known as the lag operator and is defined such that $L^n Y_t = Y_{t-n}$.
+Here, the effect of exogenous variables are also included.
+Where $\boldsymbol{x}_t$ refers to an $m$-dimensional vector of observed exogenous variables at time $t$, and $\boldsymbol{b}$ an $m$-dimensional coefficient vector.

 ### Model fitting

-Here, we examine three versions of the ARIMA model; seasonal ARIMA, seasonal ARIMAX, and an hour-specific seasonal ARIMAX.
+Here, two versions of the seasonal ARIMA (sARIMA) model are investigated, both with and without the inclusion of exogenous variables.
+The first models the log spot-price, $Y_t$, as a single time-series.
+The second models each hour as separate and independent time-series model, essentionally fitting 24 independent sARIMA models to the hourly spot-price data.
+Henceforth, this model will be referred to as sARIMAt.
+The strong correlation in hourly price, as seen, earlier suggests that this may be a more practical approach, than the former.

 For each model the fitting process follows the same steps.
 Firstly, the model orders are determined.
 This is a computationally intensive task and requires models with differing orders to be compared via their model fit.
 Due to computational constraints a subset of the training data was used, the final 100 days of the training set.
 Once the model orders are determined, by comparison of the Akaike information criteria (AIC), model predictions for the validation dataset were made via a sliding window using two years of data to predict the next 24 observations (one days worth of data).

 The seasonal order of the models is not inferred but fixed.
 During initial inspection of the data, a strong correlation was seen in the hour-specific energy price.
-As such, a daily seasonality is imposed for the seasonal ARIMA and ARIMAX models.
+As such, a daily seasonality is imposed for the sARIMA models.
 The hour-specific ARIMAX model will include daily effects within it's non-seasonal component and so a weekly seasonal effect is imposed for this model.
-Models parameters are inferred via maximum likelihood estimation using the `auto_arima` and `SARIMAX` functions in python.
+Model parameters are inferred via maximum likelihood estimation using the `auto_arima` and `SARIMAX` functions in python.
 The `SARIMAX` function is used to make out-of-sample predictions (forecasts).

 #### Seasonal ARIMA and Seasonal ARIMAX